vik-s/quartz/content/projects/newsletter/long form/The Image Problem in Superheterodyne Receivers.md

 $$
 There it is.
 The negative frequency.
 Here is how you interpret it.

 Your distracted office buddy accidentally swapped the sine and cosine signals.
-As a result, the spot on the oscilloscope now goes clockwise, instead of anticlockwise.
+As a result, the spot on the oscilloscope now goes clockwise, instead of anti-clockwise.
 In three dimensions, this would appear as a helix spiraling backward in time.
 That's pretty much all there is to it - a reversal of direction.

-In polar form, a cosine wave has a positive frequency sinusoid rotating anticlockwise, with a negative frequency sinusoid rotating clockwise, such that **their imaginary parts always perfectly cancel**.
+In polar form, a cosine wave has a positive frequency sinusoid rotating anti-clockwise, with a negative frequency sinusoid rotating clockwise, such that **their imaginary parts always perfectly cancel**.

-*put a picture of complex components of cosine*

 How about a sinusoidal signal?
 Euler's identity tells us,
 $$

 \sin(\omega_0 t) = -j\frac{e^{j\omega_0 t}}{2} + j\frac{e^{-j\omega_0 t}}{2}
 $$
 The j-operator means you need a 90 degree shift, and the negative sign implies an additional 180 degrees.
-In the complex plane, you have the positive frequency at 270 degrees and negative frequency at 90 degrees, and they rotate in a way that the imaginary parts still perfectly cancel, giving you a pure sine wave.
+In the complex plane, you have the positive frequency at 270 degrees and negative frequency at 90 degrees, and they rotate in a way that the real parts perfectly cancel, with the imaginary parts having opposite signs - giving you a pure sine wave.

-*put a picture of complex components of sine*
+*put a picture of complex components of sine and cosine*

 We can now think of how this is all represented in the frequency domain.
 The components of a sine and cosine signal are shown in the figure below.
 The cosine just has two components with the same sign on the real axis.
 The sine has two components with opposite signs on the real axis.

 *put a picture of frequency domain representation of sine and cosine*

 Now you can see why almost all technical analyses start with cosines - they are just easier without the j-operator and negative sign.

-With the idea of negative frequency firmly planted in our minds, we can proceed with drawing more spectral diagrams for the mixing process.
+Hopefully it is now clear that negative frequencies to fully represent a signal.

 ### High- and Low-side Injection, and Image Problem